EXENATIDE- exenatide injection

 What is the most important information I should know about exenatide injection?

-• Serious side effects can happen in people who take exenatide injection, including inflammation of the pancreas (pancreatitis) which may be severe and lead to death.
+• Serious side effects can happen in people who take exenatide injection, including inflammation of your pancreas (pancreatitis).
 Stop using exenatide injection and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without vomiting.
 You may feel the pain from your abdomen to your back.
-These may be symptoms of pancreatitis.

 What is exenatide injection?

-• Exenatide is an injectable prescription medicine that may improve blood sugar (glucose) control in adults with type 2 diabetes mellitus, when used with a diet and exercise program.
+• Exenatide is an injectable prescription medicine that is used along with diet and exercise to improve blood sugar (glucose) in adults with type 2 diabetes mellitus.

 • It is not known if exenatide injection is safe and effective in children.